AndroDevcd/Sharp/doc/CHANGELIST.md

     # Known Issues
         * Returning/jumping out of scope of a lock(){} code section results in a deadlock on that object
+        * The speed and memory profiler does not work with the JIT system as of now ans will be added in a later update

     Backwards compatibility support tested Version: (0.2.422+)